Codeize/sentinel/README.md

 1. Clone this repository
 1. Run `npm ci` to install all dependencies
 1. Copy the `.env.example` file to `.env` and fill in everything above the comment.
 You can see examples of the values pre-filled in the file.
-1. Run `npx prisma db push` to generate missing tables and push any schema changes if applicable.
+1. Run `npx prisma migrate deploy` to generate missing tables and push any schema changes if applicable.
 1. Once you're done, run `npm run cleanbuild` to build the source code.
 1. Start the bot by running `node dist/main.js` (or pm2 if you want)